 Enable-PSRemoting -Force

 This command starts the WinRM service and creates a firewall rule to allow incoming connections.
-The -force option avoids PowerShell to prompt you for confirmation at each step.
+The -force option prevents PowerShell from prompting you for confirmation at each step.

 Step 2.
 Configure TrustedHosts